-a.
-Submit action plans to their organizations for the utilization of concepts and practices in their own strategic foresight and scenario planning training and activities;

-- b.
-Inform the FTPI and APO of success stories on implementation of the lessons and insights learned from the training; and - c.
+- Submit action plans to their organizations for the utilization of concepts and practices in their own strategic foresight and scenario planning training and activities; - g.
+Inform the DAP and APO of success stories on the implementation of the lessons and insights learned from the training; and - h.
 Submit requirements for government agency assistance for their own action plans.